Real-Skill/sql-tasks/README.md

 * [docker](https://docs.docker.com/engine/installation/)
 * [docker-compose](https://docs.docker.com/compose/install/)

-Then you can prepare environment for task on each system and not worry about configuration thanks to command:
+Then you can prepare the environment for the task on each system and should not worry about configuration thanks to the command:

     docker-compose up